Cambridge's tiny superconducting magnet breaks strength record

 A permanent magnet is levitated over Cambridge's superconducting magnet.
 Image: Cambridge University

-To achieve that, the researchers “shrink-wrapped” the GdBCO single-grain samples with a stainless steel ring.
+To achieve that, the researchers “shrink-wrapped” the GdBaCO single-grain samples with a stainless steel ring.
 The other trick came from Cambridge's 20 years of research into fabricating the magnets so that “flux pinning centres” are distributed throughout the material, to retain the magnetic field against the way lines of flux might otherwise repel each other.